Punchyou/machineLearningCourse/README.md

 # machineLearningCourse

-Code about using machine learning algorithms of a udemy course
+Code about using machine learning algorithms (from a udemy course)